- Search The Registry

 *The birth of James P. Ball in 1825 is celebrated on this date.
-He was a Black Abolitionist, free Black man, photographer and businessman.
+He was a free Black abolitionist, photographer, and businessman.

-From Virginia, in 1845 James Presley Ball opened a one-room studio in Cincinnati, Ohio.
-One year later Ball returned to Richmond, Virginia and had a more successful business in a rented studio located near the State Capitol building.
-Ball returned to Ohio in 1847, as a traveling daguerrotypist, (a special field of photography) and settled in Cincinnati.
+James Presley Ball was born in Virginia and opened a one-room studio in Cincinnati, Ohio, in 1845.
+One year later, Ball returned to Richmond, Virginia, and had a more successful business in a rented studio near the State Capitol building.
+Ball returned to Ohio in 1847 as a traveling daguerreotypist (a special field of photography) and settled in Cincinnati.
 There he hired his brother (Thomas) as a studio operator.
-In 1852 his brother-in-law (Alexander Thomas) became a partner in the studio; and the Ball and Thomas Gallery opened for business.
+In 1852 his brother-in-law (Alexander Thomas) became a partner in the studio, and the Ball and Thomas Gallery opened for business.

-In 1855, he published a pamphlet addressing the misery of slavery from capture in Africa, through the Middle Passage, and then to bondage.
+In 1855, he published a pamphlet addressing the misery of slavery, from capture in Africa through the Middle Passage to bondage.
 He also held photo exhibitions on the experience of slavery.
-During the 1850s displays of Ball’s daguerreotypes were shown at the Ohio State Fair and at the Ohio Mechanics Annual Exhibition.
-In May of 1860, the Ball and Thomas Photographic Art Gallery was destroyed by tornado; however it was rebuilt with help from the community.
+During the 1850s, displays of Ball’s daguerreotypes were shown at the Ohio State Fair and the Ohio Mechanics Annual Exhibition.
+In May of 1860, the Ball and Thomas Photographic Art Gallery was destroyed by a tornado; however, it was rebuilt with help from the community.

 by Willis, Deborah (Ed.)